geneweb/geneweb/api/README.md

 NOTE 1: While the issue about the Hashtbl is not fixed, use OCaml 3.12

+NOTE 2: Don't forget to edit the Makefile (tools/Makefile and api/Makefile) and change the values to mirror your installation.
+For example, change CAMLP5D=~/.opam/system/lib/camlp5/ into CAMLP5D=~/.opam/3.12.1/lib/camlp5/

+NOTE 3: Following the previous note, if you build ocaml-redis from sources, change the value to point to your own installation (api/Makefile).

 CONTENTS:

   api_request.ml        module for the requests